|Nutritional Guidelines (per serving)|

 |Total Fat 9g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I used shredded coconut and made some homemade toasted coconut for this recipe.
+This recipe uses shredded coconut and homemade toasted coconut.
 To toast the coconut, just place it in a pan on low heat and allow it to brown slowly.
-I also used coconut extract.
-You can find it at Whole Foods or shops that sell spices or cake supplies.
-It has a really great coconut flavor and is actually made from real coconuts, who would have thought?
-This recipe starts with my basic simple pancake recipe.
-I use it as the base for all of my pancake recipes!
-It's easy to make and tastes so much better than any mix!
+You also can use coconut extract (found at Whole Foods or shops that sell spices or cake supplies)–which has a really great coconut flavor and is actually made from real coconuts.
+As a base, start with this basic simple pancake recipe.

 - 1 egg